-A digital-only artwork, or non-fungible token - NFTs art, recently sold at Christie's auction house for a mammoth £50m, but the collector will not receive a print, painting, or sculpture, they'll receive an NFT from the digital artist.
-Non-fungible tokens or NFTs have suddenly captured the world's attention and are the latest cryptocurrency phenomenon to go mainstream.
+A digital-only artwork, or non-fungible token (NFT), recently sold at Christie's auction house for a mammoth £50m, but the collector will not receive a print, painting, or even a sculpture.
+Instead they'll receive an NFT from the digital artist.
+Non-fungible tokens have suddenly captured the world's attention and are the latest cryptocurrency phenomenon to go mainstream.

-In this post we look at NFT Meaning - NFT is a blockchain-based digital asset but different from other blockchain-based assets such as cryptocurrencies, they cannot be used as currency or exchanged for similar items.
+In this post we look at NFT Meaning.
+They are blockchain-based digital assets but are different from other blockchain-based assets such as cryptocurrencies, as they cannot be used as currency or exchanged for similar items.
 They have inbuilt identity management and a marker of identity related to the digital file for proof of ownership or proof of stake.

 In the simplest terms: